-Beer aficionado Pete Brown shares his favourite pubs in the capital.
-What could be better in the depths of winter than to retreat to a cosy a historic pub and enjoy a glass or two to warm you?
+Beer aficionado Pete Brown shares his favorite pubs in the capital.
+What could be better in the depths of winter than to retreat to a cozy a historic pub and enjoy a glass or two to warm you up?

 Home – probably – to the greats of English Literature

 What’s it like?
 London’s last galleried coaching inn is tucked away in a former railway goods yard.
 Long before the railways even, the pub once covered the whole quad – but the remaining buildings alongside are still magnificent, with wonky wooden galleries looking down on the drinkers below.
 Inside, a choice of three bars gives you everything from the cheery warmth once enjoyed by coachmen, to the dining room frequented by their well-to-do passengers.
 Both Shakespeare and Chaucer drank nearby and could well have popped by.
 Love that Dickensian vibe?
 There’s no better pub in London.

 Who goes there?
 A mixed bag of city workers on their way home, locals and adoring pub enthusiasts.

 Why I love it: It’s a great survivor.
 Other historic pubs can become tacky theme parks, but this one simply carries on doing what it’s done for 600 years, without fuss.

 Location: 75-77 Borough High Street, Southwark London SE1 1NH

 What’s it like?
 When I first drank here in the age before Google Maps, I had to be shown through a warren of passageways leading from Knightsbridge around the backs of buildings to a perfect cobbled mews that didn't seem to lead anywhere.
 The pub allegedly invented the Bloody Mary, and it was once the Officers’ Mess for The First Royal Regiment of Foot Guards.
 A red guard box still stands outside.
 A perfect respite – in every way – from posh shopping.